Introduction to PostgreSQL ROLLUP

 How ROLLUP works in PostgreSQL?

-- The PostgreSQL ROLLUP option adds extra rows in the result set, which allows us to get total rows along with the super-aggregate rows.
+• The PostgreSQL ROLLUP option adds extra rows in the result set, allowing us to get total and super-aggregate rows.

 Examples of ROLLUP in PostgreSQL